Davey782/Davey782/README.md

 ## 🌟 About Me

-- 🌱 I’m currently learning **Basics of cybersecurity **.
+- 🌱 I’m currently learning Basics of cybersecurity.
 - 🔨 I enjoy building web pages.
-- 🎯 My goal: Become a frontend web developer in the next two years.
-Then become a cybersecurity specialist
+- 🎯 My goal: Become a frontend web developer by 2027.
+Then move on to becoming a cybersecurity specialist

 ---